eclipse/ice/org.eclipse.ice.dev/org.eclipse.ice.dev.jsonschemaconverter/README.md

 ```

 In order to run the utility, use:

 ```
 $ mvn exec:java -Dexec.args="-o /path/to/desired/output/directory /path/to/json/schema/file.json"
 ```

 Required parameters are `-o` or `--output` which is the path to the desired output directory and also the path to the schema file to be converted.
-Two optional parameters are also avaliable, `-w` or `--write` and `-p` or `--package`. `-w` is the a boolean that specifies whetehr or not to automatically write Java files using org.eclipse.ice.dev.pojofromjson, with the default being false (and not writing the Java files). `-p` is the package name that should be used for the generated Java files.
+Two optional parameters are also available, `-w` or `--write` and `-p` or `--package`. `-w` is the a boolean that specifies whether or not to automatically write Java files using org.eclipse.ice.dev.pojofromjson, with the default being false (and not writing the Java files). `-p` is the package name that should be used for the generated Java files.
 By default, generated Java files will use the name of the original schema file as the package name.

-## Json Schema Files and Expected Output
+## JSON Schema Files and Expected Output

 As defined on https://json-schema.org/, a JSON schema file takes the form of something like:

 ```
 {
     "$schema": "http://json-schema.org/draft-07/schema#",